The Buried Treasure ~ Folktale Bedtime Stories for Kids

-THERE DWELT in Damascus a man whose name was Faraz al-Zayn.
-Over his lifetime he succeeded in saving a large sum of money, but as he had for a very long time known the heavy burden of poverty, and fearing he might lost his fortune to the fickle winds of Chance, one night he carried his money out of the city and buried it under a tree.
+A MAN NAMED FARAZ once lived in Syria, in a city that's still called Damascus to this day.
+Over his lifetime, Faraz was able to save a large sum of money.
+But as he had for a very long time known the heavy burden of poverty, and fearing he might lose his fortune to the fickle winds of Chance, one night he carried his money out of the city and buried it under a tree.

-One day he went on some business to a learned and wise man of the city who said to him, “I have for several days noticed a sad change in your health, my friend, the cause of which I do not know, nor do I know what thorn of misfortune has pierced your heart.”
+One day he went on some business to a learned and wise man of the city who said to him, “I have for several days noticed a sad change in your health, my friend.
+I do not know the cause, nor do I know what thorn of misfortune has pierced your heart.”

-Faraz al-Zayn wept tears of sadness and replied, “O it is the treachery of Fortune!
+Faraz wept tears of sadness.
+He replied, “O it is the treachery of Fortune!
 Indeed I carry a heavy heart and a great sorrow.
 Yet if I revealed it to you it would probably be of no use, and might even plunge you into grief as well.”

-The learned man said, “Since the hearts of intimate friends are like looking-glasses, giving and taking mutual secrets, it is at all times necessary that they should tell each other any difficulties they may fall into, so that together they can take whatever steps are needed.”
+The learned man said, “Since the hearts of good friends are like looking-glasses, giving and taking secrets with each other, it is at all times necessary that they should tell each other any troubles they may fall into, so that together they can take whatever steps are needed.”

-Faraz al-Zayn sighed.
-“Dear friend, I had some gold, it was my life savings, and fearing that it should be stolen, I carried it to a certain place and buried it under a tree, and when I next visited it, it was gone!
+Faraz sighed.
+“Dear friend, I had some gold, it was my life savings.
+Fearing that it could be stolen, I carried it to a certain place and buried it under a tree.
+And when I next visited it, it was gone!

-“I am quite sure,” Faraz al-Zayn forlornly shook his head, “that no one saw me.”
+"I am quite sure," Faraz sadly shook his head, "that no one saw me."

 "But I was so careful!" moaned the unhappy man.
 "I covered the hole with the same earth so well that no one would know but me that anything had ever been disturbed."

-“Was there anything left behind, perhaps a scrap of cloth or something giving you a clue of whom it may have been?”
+"Was there anything left behind, perhaps a scrap of cloth or something giving you a clue of who may have been there?"

-“Not a thing!”
-Faraz al-Zayn choked back his grief.
+"Not a thing!"
+Faraz choked back his grief.

-“Well then, friend,” said the learned man, “give me ten days to meditate on the situation and it may be that something new and important will occur to me.”
+"Well then, friend," said the learned man, "give me ten days to meditate on the situation.
+It may be that something new and important will occur to me."

 They were talking this way when a madman met them on the street and asked, “Well, my boys, what is all your secret-mongering about?”

-The learned man turned to Faraz al-Zayn.
+The learned man turned to Faraz.
 “Come, let us relate our case to this crazy fellow and see whether some flower will bloom in his mind.”